stakater-archive/StakaterCloudDocs-Archived/content/sre/tenant-operator/usecases/integrationconfig.md

       clientName: vault
 ```

-Bill than creates a tenant for Anna and John
+Bill then creates a tenant for Anna and John

 ```yaml
 apiVersion: tenantoperator.stakater.com/v1alpha1